 Let a friend/family member know where you’re going and at what time.
 Touch base when you finish the trail.

 Pack a few items in your backpack, like a flashlight, a cereal bar, snack, bottle of water and bring your cellphone with a full battery.
+You can also add an emergency survival kit by SOS Products or similar companies, in order to prepare for the unlikely situation of you losing your way.
+When it comes to hiking alone, it is best to be prepared for any scenario.

 Gear